rammolankula/AngularCrud/README.md

 #### S#17 use Router to navigate from edit component to all component

-## ALL ABOVE POINTS Might be ziczac need to clarify after after code go through
+## ALL ABOVE POINTS Might be zigzac need to clarify after after code go through